tanius/openscad-models/README.md

 * **Author.** tanius ([Github](https://github.com/tanius), [Thingiverse](https://www.thingiverse.com/tanius))

-* **Licence.** Dual-licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (or any later version at your option) and [Unlicense](https://unlicense.org/).
-For any libraries bundled in this repository, the licenses mentioned in these library files apply.
+* **Licence.** This design is dual-licensed under [Unlicense](https://unlicense.org/) and [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) (or any later version at your option).
+Libraries bundled with this repository may use different licences, as mentioned in their library files.

 ## 2. Parameters

-All measures are in mm, all angles in degrees.
+All measures are in millimeters.
+All angles are in degrees.

 * `quality`: Render quality.
 Influences segments per degree for circular shapes.
 * `scene_content`: What to show.
 Options are: "body only", "cap only", "both (cap opened)", "both (cap closed one turn)", "both (cap closed)".